Introduction ↑ Back to top

 Where is your store based? ↑ Back to top

 In this step you provide the location of your store and if you’re setting up a store for a client.
+This information will be used to prefill the Store Address fields in the Settings – General.

 Build a Better WooCommerce ↑ Back to top